italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 In the **Same Device** and **Cross Device** Flows described in this chapter, the User interacts with a remote Relying Party.

 .. note::
-    The provisioning of the Wallet Instance Attestation from the Wallet Instace to the Relying Party is under discussion within the international standardization working groups.
+    The provisioning of the Wallet Attestation from the Wallet Instace to the Relying Party is under discussion within the international standardization working groups.
 At the current stage of the draft of this implementation profile, a mechanism based on `OAuth 2.0 Demonstrating Proof-of-Possession at the Application Layer (DPoP) <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop>`_ is used.